List of Common Triggers

-“ahhs” after drinking, burping, chewing, crunching (ice or other hard food), gulping, gum chewing and popping, kissing sounds, nail biting, silverware scraping teeth or a plate, slurping, sipping, licking, smacking, spitting, sucking (ice, etc), swallowing, talking with food in mouth, tooth brushing, flossing, tooth sucking, lip smacking, wet mouth sounds, grinding teeth, throat clearing and jaw clicking.
+Mouth and Eating: “ahhs” after drinking, burping, chewing, crunching (ice or other hard food), gulping, gum chewing and popping, kissing sounds, nail-biting, silverware scraping teeth or a plate, slurping, sipping, licking, smacking, spitting, sucking (ice, etc.), swallowing, talking with food in mouth, tooth brushing, flossing, tooth sucking, lip-smacking, wet mouth sounds, grinding teeth, throat clearing, jaw clicking.

-humming, muffled talking, nasally voices, overused words such as um or ah (repeated words), sibilance sounds (S, P, T, CH, K, B sounds), singing, gravelly voices, bad singing, soft whisper-like voices and whistling.
+Vocal: humming, muffled talking, nasally voices, overused words such as um or ah (repeated words), sibilant sounds (S, P, T, CH, K, B sounds), singing, gravelly voices, bad singing, soft whisper-like voices and whistling.

-Misc: clicking from texting, keyboard/mouse, TV remote, pen clicking, writing sounds, papers rustling/ripping, ticking clocks, texting and cell phone ringtone.
+Household/Office: clicking from texting, keyboard/mouse, TV remote, pen clicking, writing sounds, papers rustling/ripping, ticking clocks, texting, cell phone ringtone.

 Utensils/metals: dishes clattering, fork scraping teeth, silverware hitting plates or other silverware and rattling change in pockets.

-Wrappers: plastic bags crinkling/rustling, plastic bags opening or being rubbed and crinkling food packages.
+Wrappers: plastic bags crinkling/rustling, plastic bags opening or being rubbed, crinkling food packages.

-Cars: sitting idling for long periods of time, beep when car is locked, car doors slamming and turn signal clicking.
+Cars: sitting idling for long periods of time, beep when a car is locked, car doors slamming, keys banging against steering column, turn signal clicking.

-Heavy equipment: lawnmowers, leaf blower, refrigerator, air conditioning and chain saws.
+Heavy equipment: lawnmowers, leaf blower, air conditioners, chainsaws.

-Impact sounds: other people’s voices, muffled bass music or TV through walls, doors/windows being slammed and basketball thumps.
+Impact sounds: other people’s voices, muffled bass music or TV through walls, doors/windows being slammed, basketball thumps.

-Animal noises: dogs barking, bird sounds, crickets, frogs, dogs or cat s licking, drinking, slurping, eating, whining, dogs scratching themselves and trying to bite their fleas and claws tapping.
+Animal noises: dogs barking, bird sounds, crickets, frogs, dogs or cats licking, drinking, slurping, eating, whining, dogs scratching themselves and trying to bite their fleas, claws tapping.